atfotiad/Apod/README.md

 # Apod
-Astronomy Picture Of the Day is an application uses the N.A.S.A restful api.
+Astronomy Picture Of the Day is an application that uses the N.A.S.A restful api.
 Displays the picture of the day alongside with a brief explanation from the astronomer who took it! offers an option to Download the image in local storage.
 Currently supports only still images!